Get a full PDF version of this chart with top nine B2B eCommerce platforms compared against fifteen key capabilities

 Which eCommerce platform is best for B2B?

-The only platform on the market today that has been developed to meet complex B2B needs from the ground up is OroCommerce.
+The only platform on the market today that has been developed to meet complex B2B needs and offer a comprehensive suite of B2B features is OroCommerce.

 What is an open-source B2B eCommerce platform?

-When you compare eCommerce solutions, it’s important to understand the difference between open-source and proprietary platforms.
+When you compare B2B eCommerce platforms, it’s important to understand the difference between open-source and proprietary platforms.
 An open-source B2B eCommerce platform gives you free access to the source code.
-This provides the flexibility to adapt the platform to meet your business needs.
+This provides the flexibility to adapt the platform to meet your business needs across different B2B, DTC, and wholesale channels.
 But it also requires IT resources to customize the code or take advantage of code that others have developed.

 The key benefits of open-source B2B eCommerce platforms include: